Product Details

 expected?
 Blizzard has tantalized Warcraft players with the brief

-The Burning Crusade's storyline.
+glimpse into The Burning Crusade's storyline.
 Will these heroes

 find friends or foes?
 What dangers and rewards lie in wait beyond the